Plant Smart and Reap the Benefits!

 Weed control in any crop can be challenging.
 Early control of weeds is crucial to achieving favorable soybean yields.
 Did you know that 6 to 12 days after flowering, waterhemp has up to 50% viable seed?

-Scouting is key to figure out which weeds are in your fields and what chemicals you need to effectively treat and elminate them.
+Scouting is key to figure out which weeds are in your fields and what chemicals you need to effectively treat and eliminate them.

 Soil fertility.